-All students start the programme by undertaking the two-part, 30-credit core module: Part 1 in September and Part 2 in October-November of the same year.
-Thereafter full-time MSc and PG Diploma students would be expected to complete a further six taught modules within a year.
+- All students start the programme by undertaking the same two 15-credit core modules in sustainability (September and October-November).
+Thereafter full-time MSc and PG Diploma students are expected to complete a further six taught modules within a year.
 Part-time MSc and PG Diploma students would normally be expected to complete a further two modules in their first academic year and the remaining four modules from the core or optional modules available in their second academic year (see Table 2 for a list of modules available).
-In both scenarios, the Dissertation Module will follow the taught modules for students aiming for the full Masters degree.

-The PgCert (60 credits) Sustainability and Ecology exit award is achieved via completion of the 30- credit introductory core module and two of the following 15-credit modules, Ecological Assessment (7514CATSCI) Restoration Ecology (7513CATSCI) and Ecosystem Services, Land-Use and Waste Management (7506CATSCI).
+In both scenarios, the Dissertation Module will follow the taught modules for students aiming for the full Masters degree. - The PgCert (60 credits) Sustainable Food and Natural Resources exit award is achieved via completion of the core sustainability modules 7522CATSCI and 7523CATSCI and the two 15-credit modules, Food System Sustainability (7591CATSCI) and Sustainable Food Production: Techniques and Practices (7590CATSCI). - Students may change from full-time to part-time mode as long as they give two months' notice to the Student Support Officers.
+This is consistent with our Fees Terms and Conditions (see current student webpage click here) which stipulates either a termly fee or a module-by-module fee, with a minimum of one months' notice for any change to module choices see Fees Terms and Conditions document for full details.
+Exceptions to this rule are provided for via a 'Sudden and Severe Change in Circumstances' (SSCC) policy whereby students may apply to change mode or modules suddenly when things go wrong in their lives.
+The SSCC application form can be found here: GSE Forms Hub.